 Mr. Rask has been an independent investor since July 2007.
 Mr. Rask was President, Chief Executive Officer and Director of TODCO from July 2002 to July 2007.
 Mr. Rask was Managing Director, Acquisitions and Special Projects, of Pride International, Inc., a contract drilling company, from September 2001 to July 2002.
-From July 1996, Mr. Rask was President, Chief Executive Officer and a director of Marine Drilling Companies, Inc., a contract drilling company, until the acquisition of Marine Drilling Companies, Inc. by Pride International, Inc. Mr. Rask served as President and Chief Executive Officer of Arethusa (Off-Shore) Limited from May 1993 until the acquisition of Arethusa (Off-Shore) Limited by Diamond Offshore Drilling, Inc. in May 1996.
+From July 1996, Mr. Rask was President, Chief Executive Officer and a director of Marine Drilling Companies, Inc., a contract drilling company, until the acquisition of Marine Drilling Companies, Inc., by Pride International, Inc. Mr. Rask served as President and Chief Executive Officer of Arethusa (Off-Shore) Limited from May 1993 until the acquisition of Arethusa (Off-Shore) Limited by Diamond Offshore Drilling, Inc. in May 1996.
 Mr. Rask joined Arethusa Offshore, (ASE) Limited's principal operating subsidiary in 1990 as its President and Chief Executive Officer.
 Since August 2017, Mr. Rask has been a director of Borr Drilling Limited, an offshore shallow-water drilling contractor providing worldwide offshore drilling services to the oil and gas industry that became a public company in the U.S. in July 2019.
-Mr. Rask holds a Bachelor of Economics and Business Administration from the Stockholm School of Economics and Business Administration.
 Mr. Rask has worked in the shipping and offshore industries for approximately 30 years and has held a number of positions of progressive responsibility in finance, chartering and operations.